 Silver and Red: The “S” Brake

-The standard brakes used on Porsche "S" models come finished in either silver or red.
-Typically, sports cars use red calipers, while the Macan, Panamera and Cayenne use silver.
+The standard brakes used on Porsche “S” models come finished in either silver or red.
+Typically the 718, 911, Taycan, and Panamera use red calipers, while the Macan and Cayenne use silver for this stage.
 This shift in colors also signifies the first brake upgrade.
 For instance, a base Macan uses a 345mm front brake rotor with a 4-piston monoblock caliper.
 Moving the S model nets both a larger disc, and a more powerful 6-piston brake caliper.

 Curiously, while the colors change from model to model, this does not always signify that the brakes themselves are substantially different.
 For instance, both the base 718 Cayman and 718 Cayman S use the same 4-piston front and rear calipers, clamping the same size 330mm front and 300mm rear brake rotors.
-Consult the model specification sheet for the model you are interested in to see if that particular S model includes larger brakes.
+Similarly, GTS-branded models of the Macan and Cayenne also use red calipers, despite being the same construction as the silver examples on the S. Consult the model specification sheet for the model you are interested in to see if that particular S model includes larger brakes.

 Acid Green: The Hybrid Brakes

-Green brakes are used almost exclusively on Porsche hybrid models, including the 918 Hypercar.
+Green brakes are used almost* exclusively on Porsche hybrid models, including the 918 Hypercar.
 In this instance, the color of the brakes does not necessarily indicate the type of disc brake system in use.
-Regenerative braking is used by all but one model with green brake calipers.
+This typically indicates that the car is equipped with regenerative braking, though not always, as the Taycan electric models all have regenerative braking, but don’t use the Acid Green (which is honestly a shame).

 Yellow: Porsche Carbon Ceramic Brakes